kanootsaeed/nist-csf-labs/README.md

 ## 💬 Contributing & Feedback

-This repository is part of a personal journey to learn and demonstrate practical cybersecurity skills aligned with NIST CSF.
-If you have suggestions, lab ideas, or feedback — feel free to open an issue or fork the repo!
+This repository is part of my personal journey to learn and demonstrate hands-on cybersecurity skills aligned with the NIST Cybersecurity Framework (CSF) 2.0.
+If you have suggestions, lab ideas, or feedback — feel free to [open an issue](https://github.com/yourusername/nist-csf-labs/issues) or fork the repo!

 ---

 ## 📅 Roadmap

-- [ ] 10 Labs Completed by [📆 Date Goal]
+- [ ] ✅ Complete 10 Labs by **August 15, 2025**
-- [ ] Publish to GitHub Pages for public viewing
+- [ ] 🌐 Publish lab site using **GitHub Pages**
-- [ ] Write blog-style breakdowns of 3 key labs
+- [ ] 📝 Write blog-style breakdowns of 3 key labs
-- [ ] Convert risk register to interactive dashboard
+- [ ] 📊 Convert risk register into an **interactive dashboard**

 ---

-> _"Security is a process, not a product."_ – Bruce Schneier
+> _"Security is a process, not a product."_
+> — Bruce Schneier